PooyanGnb/Django-Rest-Blog/README.md

 This project is a simple Blog API built using Django and Django REST Framework.
 It allows users to create, update, delete, and view blog posts.
 The project includes essential CRUD (Create, Read, Update, Delete) functionalities for managing blog posts through RESTful APIs.

 **P.S**: This project does not have any comments.
 It was for learning DRF and I did not write any comment for it.
-So accept my apology
+So please accept my apology.

 ## Features